Skip to main content

 • Stability: Configuration stability built on static type system, constraints, and rules.

-• Kubernetes Integrations: External mutation and validation plugins including Kustomize KCL Plugin, Helm KCL Plugin, KPT KCL SDK, Kubectl KCL Plugin or Crossplane KCL Function to separate data and logic.
+• Kubernetes integrations: External mutation and validation plugins including Kustomize KCL Plugin, Helm KCL Plugin, KPT KCL SDK, Kubectl KCL Plugin or Crossplane KCL Function to separate data and logic.

-k=(T)vk = (T) v
+kop(T)vk op (T) v

-where kk is the attribute name, vv is the attributes value, and TT is the type annotation.
-Since KCL has the ability of the type inference, TT is usually omitted.
+where kk is the attribute name, vv is the attributes value, opop is the attribute operator and TT is the type annotation.
+Since KCL has the ability of the type inference, TT is usually omitted. deploy = Deployment {} is a simple example that satisfies the pattern.

-This is an example of generating kubernetes manifests.
+This is an example of generating Kubernetes manifests.

 apiVersion = "apps/v1"